Administrative Law

 • Privacy and data processing

-We advise and litigate in matters involving the government, litigating both for and against government authorities.
+We advise and litigate in matters involving government authorities.
+We act both for and against public bodies.

 Recent cases Administrative Law